michaelvalenzuela/michaelvalenzuela/README.md

 ### It's a-me, Michael!

 ## Developer, Adventurer, and Competitor
 Hi!
-I'm an open-minded developer who is always looking for a new fun challenge.
+I'm an open-minded developer who is always looking for a fun challenge.
 I attended Long Beach State University to study the fundamentals of computer science and after completing my bachelor's degree, I moved on to work as a full-stack developer.
 A couple years later, I decided I wanted to invest more into myself and experience a coding bootcamp.
 I am now a graduate of the Accelerated Web Development Program from LearningFuze and currently searching for my next big project.

 - Fun fact: I love olympic weightlifting and hope to compete one day.